surajiyer28/FSCT/README.md

 #### If you wish to cite this work, please use the below citation.
 If citing for something other than a scientific journal, feel free to link to the GitHub instead.
 Krisanski, S.; Taskhiri, M.S.; Gonzalez Aracil, S.; Herries, D.; Muneri, A.; Gurung, M.B.; Montgomery, J.; Turner, P. Forest Structural Complexity Tool—An Open Source, Fully-Automated Tool for Measuring Forest Point Clouds.
 Remote Sens.
 2021, 13, 4677. https://doi.org/10.3390/rs13224677

+## Use of this code
+Please feel free to use/modify/share this code.
+If you can improve/evaluate the code somehow and wish to make a paper of it, please do!
+I might not have a chance to make many improvements going forward after my PhD, but I will try to keep it maintained.

+If you can share your improvements, that would be great, but you are not obligated.
+Commercial use of FSCT is also permitted.

+## Contributing/Collaborating
+This code is likely far from optimal, so if you find errors or have ideas/suggestions on improvements/better practices, they would be most welcome!

 ## Acknowledgements
-This research was funded by the Australian Research Council - Training Centre for Forest Value (University of Tasmania, Australia).
+This research was funded by the Australian Research Council - Training Centre for Forest Value (IC150100004), University of Tasmania, Australia.

 Thanks to my supervisory team Assoc.
 Prof Paul Turner and Dr. Mohammad Sadegh Taskhiri from the eLogistics Research Group and Dr. James Montgomery from the University of Tasmania.